 Healthcare Financing Core

-The Healthcare Financing Core is 1 of the 4 required core courses that build upon one another.
+The Healthcare Financing Core is 1 of the 4 required core elements of the MHDS curriculum.
 This core comprises 2 courses: Healthcare Financing and Value; and Principles and Practice of Cost-Effectiveness Analysis.

 - Study the mechanics of healthcare financing in the post-Affordable Care Act (ACA) era

-- Evaluate the full spectrum of alternative payment models, including accountable care organizations (ACOs)
+- Evaluate the full spectrum of alternative payment and delivery models, including accountable care organizations (ACOs), bundled payment, and global capitation

 - Study how to calculate the value of additional life-years and quality adjusted life-years gained from healthcare interventions